 - Removing the exostoses from the neck of the femur (part of the thigh bone that is close to the hip).
 This requires a special procedure called a surgical dislocation of the hip, which is commonly done at the International Center for Limb Lengthening, but is rarely done elsewhere.

-Why come to the International Center for Limb Lengthening for treatment of multiple hereditary exostoses?
+Why choose the International Center for Limb Lengthening for treatment of multiple hereditary exostoses?

 Limb lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with multiple hereditary exostoses achieve their best possible result.